Lorena Cacciatore

-Early life and career
+Biography

-Born in Palermo, after having attended the psycho-pedagogical high school "Finocchiaro Aprile" in the Sicilian capital, she moved to Rome to become a student of the Accademia Nazionale di Arte Drammatica Silvio D'Amico, which she left after the first year due to the filming of Agrodolce.
+Born in Palermo, Cacciatore suffered from bullimia, which depleted after marrying her husband.
+Upon graduation from psycho-pedagogical high school "Finocchiaro Aprile" in the Sicilian capital, she moved to Rome to become a student of the Accademia Nazionale di Arte Drammatica Silvio D'Amico, which she left after the first year due to the filming of Agrodolce.

-Actress of theater, cinema and television, she made her debut at Rai in 2009 with the role of Eleonora Scaffidi in the soap opera Agrodolce.
-In 2011 she co-starred in La vita che corre, a television miniseries directed by Fabrizio Costa, where she plays Anna.
-The following year she took part in the film Love Is Not Perfect directed by Francesca Muci alongside the actress Anna Foglietta, playing the role of Adriana.

-Following her academic experience she continued her training through internships abroad, working with some actor coaches of the Actors Studios in New York.
-After her debut at the cinema she took part in numerous Rai fictions, including Don Matteo 11, playing mostly dramatic and controversial roles.
+Cacciatore made her acting debut on RAI in 2009, playing Eleonora Scaffidi in the soap opera Agrodolce.
+In 2011, she played Anna in La vita che corre, a mini-series directed by Fabrizio Costa.
+The following year, Cacciatore co-starred in Love Is Not Perfect directed by Francesca Muci with actress Anna Foglietta, playing the role of Adriana.
+Following her academic experience, Cacciatore continued her training through internships abroad, working with some actor coaches of the Actors Studios in New York.
+After her cinema debut, she took part in numerous RAI series – including Season 11 of Don Matteo – playing mostly dramatic and controversial roles.

-On 26 September 2021, she became the mother of Edoardo from her relationship with football player Federico Marchetti.
+Cacciatore was in a relationship with Alessio Vassalo.
+After their breakup, she married football goalkeeper Federico Marchetti.
+They welcomed their child on 26 September 2021.